celiadzc/type-derivation/README.md

 # Type Derivation

-Try to make visual mapping of typography derivations on Open Source Licence.
+Map visualization of the impusle of typography derivations in Open Source Licence world.
 The project was initied by Célia Deyzac in the typesetting course of [Raphaël Bastide](http://raphaelbastide.com/) in [ESADHaR](http://www.esadhar.fr).

 ![Screenshot](screenshot.png)